crawl/crawl/crawl-ref/docs/crawl_manual.rst

   for help on them.

 Ctrl-W
   Set waypoint (a digit between 0 and 9).
-Check the option show_waypoints.
-You can go to a waypoint by pressing Ctrl-G or G and the digit.
+Go to a waypoint by pressing Ctrl-G or uppercase G, then the waypoint's digit.

 Attacking and firing
 ----------------------------------------